thehaidarbahzi/restcreater/README.md

 # Restcreater

-A command-line tool for scaffolding simple REST API projects in multiple programming languages and frameworks.
+A command-line tool for easily scaffolding REST API projects in multiple programming languages and frameworks.

 ## Overview

 **restcreater** is designed to eliminate the repetitive setup process when starting new REST API projects.
-Whether you're prototyping, learning a new framework, or starting a production project, restcreater provides you with clean, minimal boilerplate code to get started immediately.
+Whether you're prototyping, learning a new framework, or starting a production project, restcreater provides you with clean and minimal boilerplate code to get started immediately.

 The tool includes carefully crafted templates for popular web frameworks across Rust, Go, and JavaScript ecosystems, each featuring a basic "Hello World" endpoint and a clear structure for building upon.